GitTomobi/lightfeather-code-challenge/README.md

 # Download KeyPair:
 * Log into AWS
-* Use the aws searchbar and go to EC2 > Instances
+* Use the aws searchbar and go to EC2
-* Click launch instances
+* On the left side menu, scroll down to Key Pairs and select it
-* Scroll down to key pair section and click "Create new keypair"
+* On the top right, click "Create key pair"
 * Choose RSA and .PEM as your options and provide it a distinguishable name.
 * Click create key pair and it will download to your local machine.
 * Move the Keypair into your CodeChallenge > KeyPair folder.